circonfl3x/Chess-C-2/README.md

 ## what works
 - Correct piece movement
 - Correct capturing mechanics
-- Correctly calculares all valid moves and shows them
+- Correctly calculates all valid moves and shows them
 - Correct pawn movements (2 in the beginning, one after, diagonal capture)
 ## what doesn't work
 - Check